elfo-rs/actoromicon/src/ch04-03-dumping.md

 * *optional* means that the property can be omitted, but if it's present, then its value isn't `null`.
 * *nullable* means that the property is present always, but the value can be `null`.

-The `sequence_no` field can be used to detect missed messages (because of limiting or ignoring).
+The `sequence_no` field can be used to detect missed messages because of limiting.

 **TODO: note about classes**